 Multistream Message Type (12 bits): The type of multisource/simulcast feedback message.
 Must be set to 1.

 Version (4 bits): The version of the SCR message.
-Must be set to 1.
+Must be set to 1 or 2, based on SDP negotiation.

 Sequence Number (16 bits): The sequence number of the current request.
 For retransmissions of an SCR this must be the same as that of the SCR being retransmitted.
 For new SCRs this value must be higher than that of the previous SCR sent.
 This value must not be set to 0.
 If support for SCR feedback is disabled mid-call all existing state is deprecated, including sequence numbers.